Starting a vegetarian diet? Follow these steps to get maximum benefits

 A new world of flavors with meatless recipes opens up when you're starting a vegetarian diet.
 Many cuisines, including Indian and Asian, lend themselves well to satisfying meatless meals.

-MyNetDiary has 160 vegetarian recipes in our Premium Recipe collection, with more to come soon.
+MyNetDiary has hundreds of vegetarian recipes in our Premium Recipe collection, with more to come soon.
 View these recipes by selecting the vegetarian or vegan tags.

 You can also import recipes from websites featuring delicious recipes, including Vegetarian Times, Oldways, and more.
 You can also often modify beloved recipes with meat by eliminating or substituting the meat with crumbled tempeh, beans, or other plant-based protein sources.
 MyNetDiary will provide an updated analysis of your new recipe.